Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Scenario

-In this scenario, you protect a Web API using the Microsoft Identity Platform so that only authenticated users can access it.
+In this sample, we would protect an ASP.Net Core Web API using the Microsoft Identity Platform.
+The Web API will be protected using Azure Active Directory OAuth Bearer Authorization.
 The API will support authenticated users with Work and School accounts.
 Further on the API will also call a downstream API (Microsoft Graph) on-behalf of the signed-in user to provide additional value to its client apps.

 ### Overview

 This sample presents a Web application that signs-in users and obtains an Access Token for protected Web API.

+Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.

 The Web App:

-1. TodoListClient uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to authenticate a user.
+1. Signs-in users using the MSAL.NET library.
-2. Acquires an access token for the Web API.
+1. Acquires an access token for the Web API.
-3. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.
+1. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.

 The Web API:

-1. TodoListService uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
+1. Authorizes the caller (user) using the ASP.NET JWT Bearer Authorization middleware.
-2. Acquires another access token on-behalf-of the signed-in user using the [on-behalf of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+1. Acquires another access token on-behalf-of the signed-in user using the [on-behalf of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
-3. The Web API then uses this new Access token to call Microsoft Graph
+1. The Web API then uses this new Access token to call Microsoft Graph.

 ![Topology](./ReadmeFiles/topology.png)